 - prohibit smoking in all outdoor areas

-- Besides traditional cigarettes, your smoke-free policy could include electronic cigarettes, smokeless tobacco, and Incense.
+- Besides commercial cigarettes, your smoke-free policy could include electronic cigarettes, smokeless tobacco, marijuana, and the burning of incense.

-- You can learn more about electronic cigarettes, incense and medical marijuana here.
+- You can learn more about the health impacts of electronic cigarettes, incense and medical marijuana here.

 Who will need to abide by the policy?

-- Provide homeowners who rent their units with smoke-free lease language
+- Renters (provide homeowners who rent their units with smoke-free lease language)

 How will the policy be enforced and how will violations be handled?